theckman/blog/the-purge.rst

 I recently accepted a position with PagerDuty in San Francisco.
-While it took a bit of convincing, I managed to convince my girlfriend (now fiancé) to make the trek with me to the other coast.
+While it took a bit of convincing, I managed to convince my girlfriend (now fiancée) to make the trek with me to the other coast.
 One of the biggest decisions we needed to make was what to keep and what to sell.

 While this sounds trivial on first pass, it was definitely a lot more